 PhD Graduate: Sustainable energy policy; Canadian political economy; Systems of Innovation; Energy efficiency

 Brendan Haley is a PhD graduate of Carleton University’s School of Public Policy and Administration.
-His research examined the role of traditional natural resource sectors in Canada’s transition to a low-carbon economy.
+He is currently a SSHRC Banting Post-Doctoral Fellow at the School for Resource and Environmental Studies at Dalhousie University.
+At Carleton, Brendan’s research examined the role of traditional natural resource sectors in Canada’s transition to a low-carbon economy.
 He drew insights from Canadian political economy, in the tradition of Harold Innis, and new literatures on technological innovation systems and sustainability transitions.

-From 2005 to 2008, Brendan was the energy coordinator at Nova Scotia’s Ecology Action Centre.
+Brendan was previously the energy coordinator at Nova Scotia’s Ecology Action Centre.
 He played an important role in the development of the province’s energy efficiency framework, which led to the creation of Canada’s first energy efficiency utility, Efficiency Nova Scotia.
-He is currently a member of the Board of Directors of EfficiencyOne.
+Brendan taught a course in Energy Efficiency Policy in the School for Public Policy and Administration, and he currently sits on the Board of Directors of EfficiencyOne.

-Brendan holds an undergraduate degree in economics from Dalhousie University and a Masters in Environmental Studies (ecological economics) from York University.
+Brendan holds an undergraduate degree in economics from Dalhousie University and a Masters in Environmental Studies from York University.
 He is a policy fellow with the Broadbent Institute and a research associate with the Canadian Centre for Policy Alternatives.

-“Promoting Low-Carbon Transitions from a Two-World Regime: Hydro and Wind in Québec, Canada.”
-Energy Policy 73, (2014): 777-788.
+2014 Haley, Brendan “Promoting Low-Carbon Transitions from a Two-World Regime: Wind and Hydro in Québec, Canada.”
+Energy Policy 73: 777-788.

-“Staple Theory and the Carbon Trap.”
-In Staples Theory @ 50: Reflections on the Lasting Significance of Mel Watkins’ A Staple Theory of Economic Growth”, edited by Jim Stanford, 75-79: Canadian Center for Policy Alternatives (2014).
+2014 Haley, Brendan “The Staple Theory and the Carbon Trap” in Stanford, Jim (ed), The Staple Theory @ 50: Reflections on the Lasting Significance of Mel Watkins “A Staple Theory of Economic Growth”, Canadian Centre for Policy Alternatives.